-Too many Special Olympics athletes knew the pain of isolation and exclusion long before the COVID-19 pandemic hit.
+Too many Special Olympics athletes knew the pain of isolation and exclusion long before the COVID-19 pandemic.
 Canadians with intellectual disabilities are still too often left out – on playgrounds, from the workforce, from conversations.
-Together, we have the power to change this when we Choose To Include.
+Together, we have the power to change the future for all.

 Champions of Inclusion